zinksterz/zinksterz/README.md

-- 👋 Hi, I’m @zinksterz !--<- see that, yep.
-It's my last name sandwiched by the first letter of my first name.
-Pretty sweet, huh?--!
+👋 Hi, I’m @zinksterz!
+← Yep, that’s my last name, Inkster, sandwiched by the first letter of my first name.
+Pretty slick, huh?
-- 👀 I’m interested in philosophy and consciousness
-- 🌱 I’m currently learning how to fulfill my talents
-- 💞️ I’m looking to collaborate winning ideas
-- 📫 How to reach me zehngameplay@gmail.com
+👀 Interests: Philosophy, consciousness, and unraveling the mysteries of existence 🌱 Currently Learning: How to unlock and fulfill my true talents 💞️ Open To: Collaborating on big, bold, and winning ideas 📫 Contact: zehngameplay@gmail.com
-- 😄 Pronouns: Whatever you feel like calling me
-- ⚡ Fun fact: I became abundantly wealthy before the money ever came
+😄 Pronouns: Call me whatever feels right—I’m flexible like that ⚡ Fun Fact: I discovered the secret to abundance long before the money showed up
 <!---
 zinksterz/zinksterz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.